rhythmus/markdown-resources/README.md

 ## This repo

-At the moment the repository has lists for Markdown editors (apps with a graphical user interface), dialects/extensions, implementations, and stylesheets (themes in `css`):
+At the moment the repository has structured lists for Markdown editors (apps with a graphical user interface), dialects/extensions, implementations, stylesheets (themes in `css`), and a simple list for various other Markdown related tools:

 - [Markdown Editors: native apps](markdown-editors-nativeApps.yml)
 - [Markdown Editors: browser-based](markdown-editors-browserBased.yml)